The-going/evlproject/content/dovetail/porting/irqflow.md

 entry - with basic assumptions made by the scheduler core, such as entering with interrupts virtually disabled (i.e. the in-band stage should be stalled).

-## Extended IRQ work API {#irq-work}

-Due to the NMI-type nature of interrupts running out-of-band code from the standpoint of the main kernel, such code might preempt in-band activities in the middle of a [critical section]({{%relref "dovetail/pipeline/_index.md#no-inband-reentry" %}}).
-For this reason, it would be unsafe to call any in-band routine from an out-of-band context.

-However, we may schedule execution of in-band work handlers from out-of-band code, using the regular `irq_work_queue()` service which has been extended by the IRQ pipeline core.
-Such work request from the oob stage is scheduled for running on the in-band stage on the issuing CPU as soon as the out-of-band activity quiesces on this processor.
-As its name implies, the work handler runs in (in-band) interrupt context.

-{{% notice note %}}
-The interrupt pipeline forces the use of a [synthetic IRQ]({{% relref "dovetail/pipeline/usage/synthetic.md" %}}) as a notification signal for the IRQ work machinery, instead of a hardware-specific interrupt vector.
-This special IRQ is labeled _in-band work_ when reported by `/proc/interrupts`.
-{{% /notice %}}